lambo10/pingee/README.md

 # pingee
-Full online store written in php
+Full Ecommence website written in php with complete backend